gemperline/Serial-Downloader/README.md

 # QUESTIONS
 1.)
 In the output of time what is the difference between real, user, and sys times?
+ - *real* time is the total elapsed time including time slices used by other processes and time the process spends blocked.
+       Typically the time we view on the clock.
+   *user* time is the CPU time spent in user-mode code (outside the kernel).
+User time is the only CPU time used in executing the process.
+   *sys* time is the amount of CPU time spent in the kernel.
+This means executing CPU time spent in system calls within the kernel, as
+      opposed to library code, which is still running in user-space.

 2.)
 Which is longer: user time or sys time?
 Use your knowledge to explain why.
+ - Generally, user time is longer than sys time.
+However, there are certain circumstances in which sys time is longer.

 3.)
 When downloading the files above, which downloader finishes faster?
 Why do you think that is?

 4.)
 Repeat the experiment for 10 files (any reasonably large-sized files, eg 100MB)